 During the weekend the basic principles of active listening are explained, discussed, and practiced.
 There is lots of group work and the days are informative and fun.
 There are no tests, and a delicious lunch and snacks are provided by the association.

-During the training it became apparent that active listeners can volunteer as little or as much as they would like and in whatever capacity they feel comfortable.
+During my training I discovered that active listeners can volunteer as little or as much as they would like and in whatever capacity they feel comfortable.
 For example, because of my previous experience, I would feel comfortable sitting with someone who was dying if they were unable to have family with them and did not want to be alone but many people in the group would not be comfortable with this.
-Most volunteers would be willing to collect shopping for clients, driving them to appointments or having a phone or face to face conversation.
+Most volunteers would be willing to collect shopping for clients, drive them to appointments or have a phone or face to face conversation.
 Whatever you are able to offer, it is important to undertake the active listening training.

 Clare Harding, January 2022

-Finally, a shout out to all the volunteers who work with cancer support 06 and in particular the Active Listeners, and here’s a photo of the recently trained ones.
+Finally, a shout out to all the volunteers who work with Cancer Support 06 and in particular the Active Listeners.
+Here’s a photo of the recently trained ones.